 Need some meal ideas and advice?
 Click Here

 What foods should I avoid?
 Avoid processed foods, any dairy, legumes, foods with added sugar and preservatives

 What condiments can I use?
 Paleo mayo, oil and vinegar dressing, mustard, pickle relish that does not have sugar.

 What condiments should I avoid?
-Ketchup, salad dressings, bbq sauce, honey, maple syrup.
+Ketchup, salad dressings w/ sugar, bbq sauce, honey, maple syrup.
 Anything with sugar or oils that are not avocado, olive or sunflower.

 Can I drink coffee?
 Yes, but remember no sugar or dairy.
 That includes stevia and splenda.

 - Constantly prepared food available!
 SNACKS, breakfast, lunches, dinners

 - Variety is important, but meals DO NOT have to be complex.

 - Eat your bodyweight in good protein, you will not be hungry if you do.